 Many different religions exist throughout the world.
 A religion is defined as a system of faith or worship.
 A religious person believes in a higher power, such as a God or gods.
 Beliefs vary based on religion.

-There are many different religions, but the most popular is Christianity, followed by an estimated 33% of people, and Islam, which is practiced by over 24% of people.
+About 85% of the world identifies with a religion.
+The most popular religion is Christianity, followed by an estimated 33% of people, and Islam, which is practiced by over 24% of people.
 Other religions include Hinduism, Buddhism, and Judaism.
 Of course, there is also a large population – about 1.2 billion people worldwide – that are nonreligious or have Atheist beliefs.

 Below is each religion's total world population:

 - Christianity - 2.38 billion

 - Other - 61 million

 The world's largest religion is Christianity, which is practiced by almost 2.4 billion people.
 Christianity is divided into Eastern and Western theology, and within those divisions, six branches; Catholicism, Protestantism, Eastern Orthodoxy, Anglicanism, Oriental Orthodoxy, and Assyrians.